Do you want to use Google Analytics for business to take your website, marketing, and revenue to the next level, but you’re not sure where to start?

 Boost Conversions to Grow Your Revenue

-Let’s look at different hacks for using Google Analytics to grow your revenue.
+Let’s look at a few different hacks for how to use Google Analytics to grow business revenue.

 8. Create Location-Based Campaigns

-Just like creating content based on the user’s location, you can also create geo-targeted marketing campaigns.
-Find out the top countries your users are from, and then create campaigns that will only show people from selected countries.
+Just like creating content based on users’ locations, you can also create geo-targeted marketing campaigns.
+Find out the top countries your users are from, and then create campaigns that will only show to people from selected countries.

-And the best tool to create location-based campaigns is OptinMonster.
-It’s the most user-friendly WordPress plugin to boost conversions and generate leads.
-OptinMonster offers a geo-targeting feature that helps you show popup based on the user’s location.
+The best tool to create location-based campaigns is OptinMonster.
+It’s the most user-friendly, WordPress plugin to boost conversions and generate leads.
+OptinMonster offers a geo-targeting feature that lets you show popups based on the user’s location.

 Take the case of Sportique, a lifestyle eCommerce company.
 It used OptinMonster’s geo-targeting to show a popup exclusively for customers from San Francisco.
 As a result, the company increased its conversions by 200%.